Table of Contents

 - Analyze load time and responsiveness

-Understanding how to use browser dev tools is key for identifying issues quickly and optimizing the frontend.
+Understanding how to use browser dev tools is essential for quickly identifying issues and optimizing the frontend.

 8. Design and Prototyping Tools

 Frontend developers often work closely with designers.
-These tools help translate design ideas into code-ready components.
+These tools help translate design concepts into code-ready components.

 Figma